 Update

-Achieving Biodiversity Net Gain means that natural habitats will be extended or improved as part of a development or project.
-Development will be designed in a way that provides benefits to people and nature and reduces its impacts on the wider environment.
+Achieving Biodiversity Net Gain means that natural habitats will be extended or improved as part of a development.
+The goal is to design developments in a way that benefits both people and nature while reducing negative impacts on the environment.

 Biodiversity Net Gain basics

-Biodiversity Net Gain is a complex topic, the detail of which generally requires at least some knowledge and understanding of the development and planning processes.
-To help improve accessibility on the basics of the subject, the Council has produced a Non-Technical Summary Guide covering the key points to be aware of.
+Biodiversity Net Gain is a complex topic that usually requires some knowledge of development and planning processes.
+To make it easier to understand the basics, the Council has created a Non-Technical Summary Guide that covers the key points you need to know

-The requirement applies to planning permissions granted in respect to an application made after 12 February 2024.
-Permissions granted for applications made before this date are not subject to statutory Biodiversity Net Gain.
+The requirement for Biodiversity Net Gain applies to planning permissions granted for applications made after 12 February 2024.
+Permissions for applications made before this date are not subject to this requirement.

-Every grant of planning permission in England granted in respect of an application made after 12 February 2024, is deemed to have been granted subject to the national biodiversity gain condition as set out in Schedule 7A of the Town and Country Planning Act 1990 (as amended by the Environment Act and the Biodiversity Gain (Town and Country Planning)(Modifications and Amendments)(England) Regulations 2024).
+Every planning permission granted in England for applications made after 12 February 2024, is deemed to have been granted subject to the national biodiversity gain condition.
+This is as set out in Schedule 7A of the Town and Country Planning Act 1990 (as amended by the Environment Act and the Biodiversity Gain (Town and Country Planning)(Modifications and Amendments)(England) Regulations 2024).
 However, commencement and transitional arrangements, as well as exemptions, mean that certain permissions are not subject to Biodiversity Net Gain.

 Major development